Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Security analysis

 Endowed with Eq.\ (\ref{model_eq1}) and (\ref{model_eq2}), we are now in the position of determining the parameters $n$ and $g$ of the i.i.d.\ model of the non-i.i.d.\ process.
 Solving for $n$ and $g$ the coupled equations,

 we obtain

 Finally, we need to account for the classical noise variance $\zeta$.
 As discussed in Section \ref{Sec:iidlimit}, we incorporate it in the quantum noise by re-defining

-In conclusion, the model allows us to compute a lower bound for the min-entropy of the non-i.i.d.\ process by inserting the above values for $g$ [in Eq.\ (\ref{g-model})] and $n$ [in Eq.\ (\ref{n-final})] in the min-entropy formula of Eq.\ (\ref{Hmin-final}).
+In conclusion, this model allows us to compute a lower bound for the min-entropy of the non-i.i.d.\ process by inserting the above values for $g$ [in Eq.\ (\ref{g-model})] and $n$ [in Eq.\ (\ref{n-final})] in the min-entropy formula of Eq.\ (\ref{Hmin-final}).
 This is plotted in Fig.~\ref{fig:theory} for varying excess noise, ADC resolution and temporal correlations.
 The x-axis of the plot is the ratio of the conditional variance of the vacuum fluctuations and the excess noise, i.e.\ the quantum noise to excess noise ratio of the virtual i.i.d.\ process.
 Assuming that the measured homodyne signal and the excess noise have similar temporal correlations, this ratio is independent of the amount of correlations.
 The amount of correlations present in the system is instead characterized by the ratio $\sigma_X^2/\sigma^2$ which takes the value of 1 for an i.i.d.\ process and becomes smaller for increasing temporal correlations.
 For each ADC resolution the upper traces in the figure show the extractable min-entropy when almost no correlations are present.
+Obviously, stronger correlations yield lower randomness.

-Similar to the result for classical side-information~\cite{Haw2015}, we show that random numbers can be generated for noise treated as quantum side-information as well; and even in the large excess noise regimes, if the ADC bit resolution is sufficiently high.
+Similar to the result for classical side-information~\cite{Haw2015}, we show that random numbers can be generated for noise treated as quantum side-information as well; and even in the large excess noise regime.
+This is due to the fact that relatively small vacuum fluctuations can give a substantial contribution to the entropy if the ADC resolution is sufficiently high.
 This property is preserved even when a large amount of temporal correlations is present in the recorded data (lower traces).
-The role of the high bit resolution is thereby that even if a small amount of vacuum fluctuations are present, they have a profound impact on whether the measured signal falls into one or the other ADC bin, a property that is independent of temporal correlations.